msalman95/Alphabet-Recognition/README.md

 Running main.m runs 3 version of Naive Bayes implemented, Logistic regression and ANN with one layer and two layer network.

-The ipython file contains the implementation of the whole code in python along with comparison of our results with decision trees and random forests
+The ipython file (Alphabet.ipynb) contains the implementation of the whole code in python along with comparison of our results with decision trees and random forests